awsdocs/aws-codedeploy-user-guide/doc_source/tutorial-ecs-update-the-ecs-application.md

 1. Choose **Create**\.
 You should see your task definition's revision number has been incremented by one\.

 1. Choose the **JSON** tab\.
 Make a note of the following because you need this information in the next step\.
    +  The value for `taskDefinitionArn`\.
-Its format is `arn:aws:ecs:aws-region: account-id:task-definition/task-definition-family: task-definition-revision`\.
+Its format is `arn:aws:ecs:aws-region:account-id:task-definition/task-definition-family:task-definition-revision`\.
 This is the ARN of your updated task definition\.
    +  In the `containerDefinitions` element, the value for `name`\.
 This is the name of your container\.
    +  In the `portMappings` element, the value for `containerPort`\.
 This is the port for your container\.